 The Quality team provides a brief quality assurance overview once a month to all new hires during New Hire Orientation.
 One person from Quality is on-duty, on console, in the range control center during every launch operation supported by ROC in case any ROC issues arise during launch operations.
 I conduct monthly QA reviews to PMO and submit monthly minutes, as well as Quality weekly reports to be included in the NASA Range Management Office weekly reports and weekly task reports since COVID.
 Currently we are finishing up the last of the 2020 audits and are preparing to for in internal KBR audit in December 2020.

 As a Quality Assurance Manager, I also act as the backup Interim Response Team and Mishap Investigator on behalf of the Safety & Health Manager if needed and only because I have been previously trained in this area, with the prior approval of the ROC PM.

 What are some of the opportunities for growth and mentorship that you have seen?

 Personally I have been taking the NASA Safety Center Safety and Mission Assurance Quality Engineer Level 1 courses and hope to move on the Level 2 in 2021.
 I am previously certified in Occupational Safety Level 1 & 2.

-I try to be a mentor and role model for my direct report, in not only quality and some safety, but in the culture of NASA and ROC, including having her attend some upper level meetings and work on higher level projects with me so she gets a better understanding of management.
+I try to be a mentor and role model for my direct report, in not only Quality and Safety, but in the culture of NASA and ROC, including having her attend some upper level meetings and work on higher level projects with me so she gets a better understanding of management.
 The PM has allowed me to be a part of reviewing contracts for quality, that do not present a conflict of interest, along with the previous ROC QA Manager to learn what to look for as far as quality in a new proposal or what should be added to ensure quality.
 This has given the previous QA Manager an opportunity to mentor me as he is able.